saturdais-dl/disease-prediction/README.md

 2. Run the application:
     ```bash
-    python app.py
+    streamlit run app.py
     ```

 2. Upload an ECG image to get the prediction.

 ## Authors

-This project was created by a team from the 7th edition of Saturdays.AI:
+This project was created by a team from the 7th edition of Saturdays.AI Madrid:

 - [Gabriela Calzadilla Rodriguez](https://www.linkedin.com/in/gabrielacalzadilla/)
 - [Galyna Chupirova](https://www.linkedin.com/in/galyna-chupirova-447b6142/)